 These measures helped to earn trust at all organizational levels and enabled AIM to serve as an impartial counselor between workers and leadership.
 Without this trust, workers would have been far less likely to share their misgivings, and stakeholders would have little insight into how much they needed to change as well.

 Turning the focus solely to leadership, AIM delivered management coaching to scrum and program leaders to encourage them to drive improvement continually.
 The training, along with maturity model assessments, was provided in weekly community practice meetings.
 By working with leadership through a book on emotional intelligence, AIM relayed healthier ways for management to communicate with and influence its workers — and become better leaders.
 AIM scored and ranked each scrum master according to the top eight characteristics for great agile coaches, and had scrum masters build their development plan to improve their skillsets to that level.

-The trust that AIM’s VSO engagement built between management and workers has given leadership much more confidence that engineering will deliver projects on time.
+The trust that AIM’s Enterprise Agility engagement built between management and workers has given leadership much more confidence that engineering will deliver projects on time.
 Agile teams have also learned to trust in a more flexible delivery model and are more comfortable in an environment of uncertainty.
 Delivery reliability has improved by 1,500 basis points accordingly, with sprint teams no longer locking program increment commitments for long periods.
 With leveled up management skills, leaders are allowing teams to experiment with different development and delivery tactics as well.